swiss-seismological-service/scrtdd/README.md

 * Use `sclistorg` command to select the events to be relocated.
 E.g. `sclistorg [options] > myCatalog.csv`

 * Create a `scrtdd` profile (e.g. use `scconfig` GUI).
 The profile will contain the settings for the relocation: the default values provided by `scrtdd` are meant to be a good starting choice, so there is no need to tweak every parameter.
-However with big datasets it is advised to set `doubleDifferenceObservations.maxNumNeigh` to some number and `doubleDifferenceObservations.numEllipsoids` to 0 to avoid huge processing time.
-Also it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)
+However it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)

 * Use `scrtdd` to relocate the events.
 E.g. `scrtdd --reloc-catalog  myCatalog.csv --profile myProfile [db and waveforms options]`